rsta2/circle-docs/docs/system-services/gpio-access.rst

 	Disconnects the interrupt handler from the GPIO pin.
 The interrupt source(s) must be disabled before using ``DisableInterrupt()`` and ``DisableInterrupt2()``, if they were enabled before.

-.. cpp:function:: void EnableInterrupt (TGPIOInterrupt Interrupt)
+.. cpp:function:: void CGPIOPin::EnableInterrupt (TGPIOInterrupt Interrupt)

 	Enables a specific event condition to trigger an interrupt for this GPIO pin. ``Interrupt`` can be: